We aim to inspire our students to develop their knowledge and understanding of the natural world…

 Key Stage 3

 All pupils follow a common course.
 Teaching throughout KS3 is in form groups (max.
 32).
 The course is designed to enthuse young, enquiring minds with a combination of challenging practical and theory work.
 Biology is taught as a separate science and is studied for two lessons across a fortnight, lessons are an hour long.

 Key Stage 4

-All pupils follow the AQA Level 1/2 Certificates in Biology specification (Code: 8401).
+From Year 9, all students follow AQA GCSE Biology (specification code: 8461).
 We aim for high levels of academic success achieved through stimulating and varied teaching activities.
 Teaching throughout KS4 is in four sets of 23 or 24 boys.
 Each set is of mixed ability.
 Textbooks are provided and there are four lessons across a fortnight.
 It is departmental policy to try to ensure that the same member of staff stays with a set throughout KS4.

-A large number of our students go on study vocational courses, such as Medicine and Dentistry, but we have been delighted to see an increase in students following their interest, by choosing to study Biological Sciences at University.
+A large number of our students go on to study vocational courses, such as medicine and dentistry, but we have been delighted to see some students choosing to study Biological Sciences at university.

 Our results reflect the hard work of students and teachers, and are consistently outstanding.
 Results in public examinations have been very pleasing and the statistics for 2016 and 2017 are shown below:

 |2017||A*||A||B||C||D||E||% A* – A|